 If an app suddenly disappears, it’s due to a crash.
 In most cases, reopening it resolves the problem.
 If you’re sharing analytics with developers (more on this later), they receive a crash report they can use to prevent the problem from reoccurring.

 If an app is unresponsive, you can kill it using the app switcher.
 There’s no need to routinely kill apps using this method unless they’re causing issues.
 The app switcher is accessed using different shortcuts, depending on your iPhone model:

-- iPhone X and later (devices without a Home button): Swipe up from the bottom of the screen and flick to the right or Swipe up from the bottom of the screen and hold until you see a list of recently-used applications.
+- iPhone or iPad without a Home button: Swipe up from the bottom of the screen and flick to the right or Swipe up from the bottom of the screen and hold until you see a list of recently-used applications.